xingxinglian/matic-docs/docs/develop/ethereum-polygon/matic-js/pos/erc20/get-allowance.md

     - getAllowance
     - polygon
     - sdk
-description: "Get the approved amount for the user."
+description: getAllowance method can be used to get the approved amount for the user.
 ---

 `getAllowance` method can be used to get the approved amount for the user.